le0daniel/graphql-tools/readme.md

 $schemaRegistry = new SchemaRegistry();

 $schemaRegistry->extend(ExtendsAnimalType::class);
-// Or with manually given type to extend name
+// If the class does not follow the naming patterns, you need to use the extended type name
 $schemaRegistry->extend(ExtendsAnimalType::class, 'Animal');
 // OR
 $schemaRegistry->extend(new ExtendsAnimalType());